mchugh19/idem_validator/README.rst

 `idem <https://gitlab.com/saltstack/pop/idem>`_.

 It is a test framework which enables running assertions on any `idem execution modules <https://idem.readthedocs.io/en/latest/>`_.
-Like other pop projects, as additional capabilties are added or idem is extended to additional execution modules, so is validator.
+Like other `pop projects <https://pop.readthedocs.io>`_, as additional capabilties are added or idem is extended to additional execution modules, so is validator.
 Like saltcheck, this capabiltiy can be used to validate idem states successfully ran, or to validate deployments, permissions, or anything else for which there is an execution module.

 Usage Example
 =============